-Google’s latest update of its Search Quality Rating Guidelines shows a shifted focus at the search engine, and consequently, for SEOs.
 For years, the buzzword for search engine optimization has been “relevance” — making your site the most relevant result for a searcher’s query.
-But as Duane Forrester, our new VP of organic search operations, observed: “It’s all about usefulness today and moving forward.
+But as Duane Forrester, our former VP of organic search operations, observed: “It’s all about usefulness today and moving forward.
 The goal of the search engine is simple: increase searcher satisfaction.
 That’s why ‘useful’ is the new watchword.
 Previously we said ‘relevant,’ but really we all meant ‘useful.’”

 The guidelines are not the algorithm.
-But they do show what Google’s focusing on, and that’s worth paying attention to.
+But they show what Google focuses on, and that’s worth paying attention to.

 Search engine priorities change over time, and your SEO strategy has to adapt.
 When you compare this 2015 version to previously leaked Google quality rater’s guidelines (as Jennifer Slegg does here and here), the differences point out how Google’s focus is shifting.
 The two biggest changes are:

 - Mobile everything: Not only is there a whole new section devoted to mobile quality, but also most of the examples now show screenshots taken on mobile devices.

 - Needs Met focus: A new rating scale judges how fully a web page result meets a mobile searcher’s need.
 Any site that is NOT mobile-friendly automatically fails this criterion.
 The entirely new section for judging Needs Met proves that Google is all about satisfying the searcher’s needs.

 Here’s our checklist for making sure your SEO campaign aligns with Google’s priorities.